-Another new reference launched in 2016 were the Sementes de Chia (Chia Seeds), containing a high level of fatty acids (omega-3) and a source of vitamins B1 (thiamine) and B3 (niacin) - important for the nervous system function - fibre and various minerals such as magnesium, zinc, iron, calcium and manganese.
+Another new reference launched in 2016 was the Sementes de Chia (Chia Seeds), containing a high level of fatty acids (omega-3) and a source of vitamins B1 (thiamine) and B3 (niacin) - important for the nervous system function - fibre and various minerals such as magnesium, zinc, iron, calcium and manganese.

 Other Pura Vida launches include Croquetes de Legumes (Vegetable Croquettes), to be cooked in the oven, and Hamburguer de Soja (Soy Burger), which contains a high level of exclusively vegetable protein, both being especially indicated for vegans.
 The Baunilha (Vanilla) and Sem Adição de Açúcares (No Added Sugar) soy-based drinks also reached the market, being sources of calcium and vitamins B2, B12 and D2, which promote the body's natural defences, good functioning of the nervous system and bone development.
+Other Pingo Doce low-processed products or those that are beneficial for the health were also launched, such as: